aacl2023-srw/aacl2023-srw.github.io/cfp.md

 - All accepted thesis proposals will be presented during a session at the main conference, giving students an opportunity to receive feedback from assigned mentors and other researchers.
 - Submissions (in both categories) may either be archival or non-archival, based on the wishes of the authors.
 All archival papers will be published in the NAACL 2019 SRW Proceedings.
 All non-archival papers may be submitted to any venue in the future __except__ another SRW.
 - Each participant is also assigned a mentor - an experienced researcher - who can provide valuable advice on the submission during the pre-submission period and mentoring during the conference.
+- We are also planning on having an invited speaker who will share his/her perspectives on NLP research.

 ## Important Dates
 - Pre-submission mentoring deadline: August 28, 2020